Choosing the Right Technology: Customization

 The One-Size-Fits-All Myth

 Gone are the days of generic, off-the-shelf software that promises to solve all your business problems in one fell swoop.
 While these solutions may offer a basic framework, they often fall short in addressing the unique nuances and complexities of your specific industry or organization.
+Not having customization available can cause both simple and detrimental issues.
+It can slow down processes or lead to costly upgrades that may not necessarily fit exactly with your software.
 This is where customization comes into play.

 The Benefits of Customization